wq/django-data-wizard/README.md

 ### `data_wizard.backends.celery`

 The `celery` backend leverages [Celery] to handle asynchronous tasks, and is usually used with [Redis] as the memory store.
-**Celery is no longer required to use Django Data Wizard,** unless you would like to use the `celery` backend.
-If so, be sure to configure these libraries first or the REST API may not work as expected.
+These additional dependencies are not installed with Django Data Wizard by default.
+If you want to use this backend, be sure to configure these libraries first or the REST API may not work as expected.
 You can use these steps on Ubuntu:

 ```bash
 # Install redis and celery